Need Help? Give us a call.

 There’s a reason why Wells Fargo tops our list of the best banks for small business.
 Not only do they offer a healthy small business loan program, but they also provide one of the best free business checking accounts you’ll find for very small businesses.

-With a Simple Business Checking account, you can easily waive the $10 service fee by maintaining just $500 per month in your account—one of the lowest minimum account balances we’ve seen.
+With a Wells Fargo Simple Business Checking account, you can easily waive the $10 service fee by maintaining just $500 per month in your account—one of the lowest minimum account balances we’ve seen.
 You also only need $25 as your minimum opening balance.
 Fees vary according to location, so be sure to search with your zip code to know exactly which charges you may incur.

 Wells Fargo recommends this account for home-based businesses, nonprofits, and other small businesses with limited banking activity.

-Citizens Bank Clearly Better Business Checking offers an impressive combination of no minimum account balance, no minimum opening deposit, and 200 free transactions per month.
+The Citizens Bank Clearly Better Business Checking account offers an impressive combination of no minimum account balance, no minimum opening deposit, and 200 free transactions per month.
 This account is designed to specifically accommodate smaller businesses that don’t bank very much.
 However, this bank only has branches in NY and NJ, so you must be located in the area to open an account.

 As a small bank, Comerica understands the challenges that small business owners face, and the bank’s Basic Business Checking account features cater to small business owners.
 This account has no monthly maintenance fee, a low $50 opening deposit, and 75 free transactions per month.
 They’ll also waive cash deposit fees for deposits over $2,500 per month.
 Available perks like credit card and payroll processing to help fill in the gaps where new business owners need help the most.